Welcome to Klarna’s Shopping Pulse!

 Stocks

-are the most popular form of investment in every country except Germany, Austria, Italy, Spain, and Sweden, who instead prefer mutual funds and ETF’s.
+are the most popular form of investment in every country except Germany, Austria, France, Italy, Sweden and Greece, who instead prefer mutual funds and ETF’s.

 2x